 The Primus Onja is super cute and easy to carry, but just one use badly burnt the lovely white paint job.

 Considering the cute-factor of this stove, we think its best use is for a date night in the park where all you need to do is heat up something simple and look cool.
-The fact that it comes with a cutting board is nice, but it's not a very practical shape for anything very big.
+The fact that it comes with a cutting board is nice, but it's not a very practical shape for anything of size.
 Serious campers and eaters will need a more serious stove.

-This stove retails for $150.
-That is not cheap for a camp stove, and you can buy much better-performing stoves for less money.
-The Camp Chef Everest is $25 cheaper and performed at a higher level across the board.
-Even the large freestanding Camp Chef Explorer 2-Burner, a serious set-up with a ton of BTUs, is $10 cheaper.
+This stove is pricey and you can buy much better-performing stoves for less money.
+The Camp Chef Everest is cheaper and performs at a higher level across the board.
+Even the large freestanding Camp Chef Explorer 2-Burner, a serious set-up with a ton of BTUs, is cheaper.
 Point being, the Onja is kitschy and fun and maybe a super-cute gift for someone who is brand new to outdoorsy activities, but for any regular and serious camper the performance and price do not add up.

 Our overall assessment of this stove left us disappointed on multiple fronts.
 The Onja could not handle the wind or any tough usage.
 Even just the light use of a single cooking session our first time out left the stove body burned and us frustrated.
 While we can tell that a lot of creativity was put into the design of this stove, many of its elements just need more time at the drawing board.